-The Ser Chö Ösel Ling Personal Retreat Season provides an opportunity for individual with prior retreat experience, who can practice independently, to do extended personal retreat in a supportive group environment.
+The Ser Chö Ösel Ling Winter Retreat provides an opportunity for individual with prior retreat experience, who can practice independently, to do extended personal retreat in a supportive group environment.
 Individuals who wish to take part will need to have approval from their primary mentor and have a specific plan for retreat worked out in conjunction with their mentor.
 Both the length of retreat, and the specific program of practice should be agreed to in advance.
 As a rule of thumb we recommend that people who have not done individual retreat before limit their first personal retreat to a few days.
 Individuals who have done personal retreat before should consider a gradual increase to the length of retreats if they are inclined to do longer retreat.

 Retreat Application Qualifications